2024 Solar Incentives Guide for Affton, MO - Tax Credits & Rebates

 EcoWatch's Affton, MO Solar Incentives FAQs

-Yes, you can claim both rebates and tax credits towards the cost of your solar panels.
-Depending on which incentives you are eligible for, they may apply in a different order.
-Make sure that you talk to your solar installer or a local tax professional to ensure that you are claiming incentives correctly and getting the most money possible.
+Yes, you can receive both rebates and tax credits towards the cost of your solar panels.
+Depending on precisely which incentives you are receiving, they may apply in a different order.
+Make sure that you speak with your solar installer or a local tax professional to ensure that you are claiming the correct incentives and that you're getting the most money you can.

-While we recommend speaking with your local solar installer and/or tax professional to fully understand what solar incentives apply to you, many incentives can be claimed on a second home, so long as that home is in the United States and owned by you.
-There may be additional incentives available for commercial properties specifically, depending on the specifics.
+While we recommend talking to your local solar installer and/or tax professional to better understand what solar incentives apply to you, many incentives can be claimed on a second home, so long as that home is in the United States and owned by you.
+There may be other incentives available for commercial properties specifically, depending on the specifics.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.